simPod/PhpClickHouseClient/README.md

 composer require simpod/clickhouse-client
 ```

+1. Read about ClickHouse [Http Interface](https://clickhouse.com/docs/en/interfaces/http/). _It's short and useful for concept understanding._
-Create a new instance of client and pass PSR factories:
+2. Create a new instance of ClickHouse client and pass PSR factories.
+   1. Symfony HttpClient is recommended (performance, less bugs, maintenance)
+   2. The plot twist is there's no endpoint/credentials etc. config in this library, provide it via client
+3. See tests

 ```php
 <?php